Blog #25 Feeling Inadequate? Remember This.

 It’s your choice.

-Click on 2 Corinthians 12:9-10 regularly and start thinking differently about your weaknesses.
+Write down 2 Corinthians 12:9-10 and put it where it can regularly be seen and start thinking differently about your weaknesses.

 Don't want to miss a blog?
 Subscribe here.